"The call to courage begins with vulnerability."

 Flourishing Requires Both

-Jeff shared his insights Andy Crouch's book Strong and Weak, and he brought it into the conversation at exactly the right moment.
+Jeff had been sitting with Andy Crouch's book Strong and Weak, and he brought the framework into the conversation at exactly the right moment.
 Crouch constructs a two-by-two quadrant: authority on one axis, vulnerability on the other.
 The four quadrants he names are flourishing, suffering, withdrawal, and exploitation.

 High authority, high vulnerability: flourishing.